 You do not need to specify a hash before immediate constants in any instruction syntax (including A32, T32, Advanced SIMD, and floating-point instructions).
 For example, the following are valid instructions:

 BKPT 100 MOVT R1, 256 VCEQ.I8 Q1, Q2, 0

 WARNING: A1865W: '#' not seen before constant expression.

 This can be suppressed with --diag_suppress=1865.

-If you use the assembler code with another assembler, you are advised to use the # before all immediates.
-The disassembler will always show the # for clarity.
+If you use the assembly code with another assembler, you are advised to use the # before all immediates.
+The disassembler always shows the # for clarity.